-This super easy guacamole recipe is delicious, and even better, it only takes 10 minutes to make!
-Don't miss out on this simple but flavorful dip.
+This super easy and authentic Mexican Guacamole recipe is delicious, and even better, it only takes 10 minutes to make!
+Don't miss out on this simple but flavorful avocado dip.

 I was never a picky eater; however, there were certain things I didn't eat until I was a young adult.
 Things such as blue cheese, sushi and avocados were way too sophisticated for my taste buds back then.
 When I was about 20 years old and working in a Mexican restaurant, I took the plunge.

 The restaurant made this great chicken and avocado salad that made me like avocados.
 They also had a nice, thick blue cheese dressing that I started to put on salads.
 Sushi was not on a Mexican menu, but on a slow afternoon, one of the bartenders decided to order some sushi for lunch.
 This was my first taste and it took a few tries before I could say I liked sushi.
 I was on my way to culinary sophistication.

 Since then, avocados have become an addiction of mine.
 I can mash them up and put them on everything.
 They also are a good breakfast, lunch or dinner food.
 But my favorite way to eat avocados is as a snack or appetizer.

 This authentic guacamole recipe has the perfect amount of onions, garlic and lime juice.
 My husband doesn't care for the onions but this past week I made the guacamole for my book club.
 The onions still went in and there were more leftovers just for me.
 Sometimes I will leave the onions out or the onion, garlic and peppers can be chopped up super fine where you can barely see them.